gedankenstuecke/oh_data_uploader/README.md

 pip install -r requirements.txt
 ```

-*Step 2: Install heroku-CLI & PostgreSQL*
+*Step 2: Install Heroku Command Line Interface (CLI)*

+You should install the Heroku CLI to run this app.
+Heroku has [installation instructions for MacOS, Windows, and Linux](https://devcenter.heroku.com/articles/heroku-cli#download-and-install).

 If you are running MacOS the easiest way to do this is using [Homebrew](https://brew.sh/).
-If you are on a Linux machine you [should be able to do the same things using Linuxbrew](https://virtualenv.pypa.io/en/stable/).
-After installing Homebrew/Linuxbrew
-you can do:
+After installing Homebrew you can do:

 ```
-brew install postgres
 brew install heroku/brew/heroku
 ```

+Once this is done you can complete minimal setup by:
+* Create an `.env` file from the example: `cp .env.sample .env`)
+* Edit `.env` to set a random string for `DJANGO_SECRET`
-Once this is done you can start the setup of your *Open Humans uploader* by copying the example `.env` file (`cp .env.sample .env`) and entering at least your database URL.
-Once this is done you can migrate your database using `heroku local:run python manage.py migrate`.
-Afterwards you can start the webserver of your local heroku environment using `heroku local`.
+* Migrate your database using `heroku local:run python manage.py migrate`

+Now you can run the webserver of your local heroku environment using `heroku local`.

 To fully set up your uploader you will have to modify some files, as described below.